 Generally, for estate tax purposes, you must file Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return.
-If death occurs in 2004 or 2005, Form 706 must be filed if the gross estate is more than \$1,500,000.
+If death occurs in 2007, Form 706 must be filed if the gross estate is more than \$2,000,000.

 If you must file Form 706, it has to be done within 9 months after the date of the decedent's death unless you receive an extension of time to file.
-Use Form 4768, Application for Extension of Time To File a Return and/or Pay U.S. Estate (and Generation-Skipping Transfer) Taxes, to apply for an extension of time.
+Use Form 4768, Application for Extension of Time To File a Return and/or Pay U.S. Estate (and Generation-Skipping Transfer) Taxes, to apply for an automatic 6-month extension of time.